Mads Valentin: FC Augsburg

 On 27 June 2019, Valentin joined FC Augsburg on a contract until June 2024.
 Valentin got his official debut on 17 August 2019 against Borussia Dortmund where he also was noted for an assist in a 5–1 defeat.
 After only three games for Augsburg in his first half season, Valentin was loaned out to FC Zürich on 30 January 2020 for the rest of the season.

 In July 2023, Valentin signed a contract extension with Augsburg until June 2027.

+Hertha

+On 24 August 2026, Valentin signed a one-season contract with Hertha BSC in 2.
+Bundesliga.

 International career

 Valentin was called up to the senior Denmark squad for friendly matches against the Netherlands and Serbia on 26 and 29 March 2022, respectively.